6 Well-Paying Project Manager Positions To Consider

 Besides these six overarching project elements, most project managers can expect to perform these additional job duties in the course of their work:

-- Managing: Most project managers are the primary leader on a job site and supervise a number of employees performing specific project-related tasks.
+Managing: Most project managers are the primary leader on a job site and supervise several employees performing specific project-related tasks.

 Related: What Is a Project Manager?

 Project managers can and do specialize in certain industries or fields.
 Some of these specializations pay better than others.
-Review this list of six of the highest paying project manager jobs and learn more about each position's individual duties:
+Review this list of six well-paying project manager jobs and learn more about each position's duties.
+For the most current salary information from Indeed, click on the salary links.

 National average salary: $58,107 per year